-Stan Poole, Ph.DVice President for Academic A ffairs; Dean of the School of Interdisciplinary S Danny Hays, Ph.DDean of the Pruet School of Christian S Gary Gerber, D.M.A Dean of the School of Fin e Arts Tim Knight, Ph.D Dean of the Patterson School of Natural Sci ences Jeff Root, Ed.D Jeff Root, Ed.D Dean of the Huckabee School of Edu cation Bryan McKinney, J.D Dean of the Hickingbotham School of Bus iness Randall Wight, Ph.DDean of the Sutton School of Social Sci
+Stan Poole, Ph.D.
+Vice President for Academic Affairs; Dean of the School of Interdisciplinary Studies Jeremy Greer, Ph.D.
+Dean of the Pruet School of Christian Studies Dean of the School of Fine Arts Dean of the Patterson School of Natural Sciences Dean of the School of Humanities and Dean of the Huckabee School of Education Bryan McKinney, J.D.
+Dean of the Hickingbotham School of Business Interim Dean of the Sutton School of Social Sciences